 This took penetration from 22.1% to 23.5% (total US population).

 Pinterest US market penetration

-eMarketer predict that US Pinterest user numbers will climb to 84 million by 2020.
-US growth levels have slowed somewhat, however, despite international growth.
+eMarketer predicted in 2018 that US Pinterest user numbers will climb to 84 million by 2020.
+This expectation was comfortably exceeded, with the figure reached by Q1 2019.

 Pinterest user demographics

-The US is still comfortably in the lead (compared to other individual countries); as of January 2019, it was the source of 40% of Pinterest desktop traffic.
-Brazil in second place contributes a mere 8%, which is double that of third-placed India at 4%.
+The US is still comfortably in the lead (compared to other individual countries); as of February 2020, it was the source of 44% of Pinterest desktop traffic.
+Brazil in second place contributes a mere 9%, which is more than double that of third-placed India at 4%.

 Turkey and Poland interestingly complete the top-five; though we must factor in that this analysis looks at Pinterest desktop and not mobile traffic, which accounts for the vast majority of Pinterest app traffic.

 International sources of Pinterest desktop traffic

 The IPO filing of late March 2019 reported that ARPU for US Pinterest users was 36 times greater than international ARPU despite US users being in the minority.
 This amounts to around 95% of Pinterest revenue.

 Focusing again on the US market, Pew Research Center data shows that 34% of the 18-29 and 35% of the 30-49 age demographics are Pinterest users.